PharmaLedger-IMI/helmchart-ethadapter/charts/smartcontract/README.md

 ![How it works](./docs/smartcontract.drawio.png)

-Note: Persisting these setting in Kubernetes resources (Secret and ConfigMap) enables smoothless installation of ethadapter on a Sandbox environment.
+Note: Persisting these setting in Kubernetes resources (Secret and ConfigMap) enables auto-configuration of ethadapter on a Sandbox environment.

 ## Quick install

 **IMPORTANT** On a sandbox environment, install into the same namespace as *ethadapter* (usually namespace `ethadapter`).
+Otherwise ethadapter cannot auto-configure itself by reading values from Secret and ConfigMap.

 ```bash
 helm upgrade --install smartcontract ph-ethadapter/smartcontract \